Some people prefer to eat in a specific order. We have all seen someone doing that, right?

-However, if someone eats the broccoli first, the chicken and then the rice don’t think it’s just a bizarre way of eating.
+But, if we see someone eating the broccoli first, the chicken and then the rice, it’s not just a bizarre way of eating.
 In fact, it might be that this person is timing the carb consumption.

 Believe it or not, but this way of eating impacts the blood glucose levels.
 Surprising, right?
 Read on, to find out more.

-The journal Diabetes Care on June 23 published one study on this topic.
-According to this study, the timing of the carb consumption helps the control over the blood glucose.
+The journal Diabetes Care published one study on this topic on June 23th.
+According to this study, the timing of carb consumption helps control blood glucose levels.

 And that in turn helps when it comes to weight management.
 In this study, there were 11 participants with type 2 diabetes.
 These participants were obese or overweight.

-Also, all took Metformin for controlling their blood glucose.
+Also, all of them were taking Metformin for controlling their blood glucose.
 The participants in this study fasted for approximately 12 hours before having a meal.
 To be more precise, a 628 calorie meal with fat, protein, and carbs.